 Many of us are dependent on the computers and smart devices to complete our official, personal and household duties.
 The benefits are numerous but the threat posed by online fraudsters make it a scary place to venture without proper knowledge and protection.
 Cybercriminals create malicious programs called malware to rob legitimate users of their identity and other information.

 The malicious programs help these unlawful people to succeed with their malicious intent.
-Since the time malicious attacks emerged, the good guys have been involved in finding ways to counter such attacks effectively and that paved the way for malware analysis.
+Since the time malicious attacks emerged, the good guys have been involved in finding ways to counter such attacks effectively and that paved the way for malware analysis and malware removal.

 What Is Malware Analysis?